l-fogle/l-fogle.github.com/README.md

-# Welcome to my page!
+# Welcome to my website!

 This is a practice upload for l-fogle.github.com